Aphonopelma chalcodes

-Aphonopelma chalcodes, commonly known as the western desert tarantula, Arizona blonde tarantula or Mexican blonde tarantula is a species of spider belonging to the family Theraphosidae.
+Aphonopelma chalcodes, commonly known as the western desert tarantula, desert blonde tarantula, Arizona blonde tarantula or Mexican blonde tarantula, is a species of spider belonging to the family Theraphosidae.
 It has a limited distribution in the deserts of Arizona and adjacent parts of Mexico but can be very common within this range.
-The common name "blond tarantula" refers to the carapace, which is densely covered in pale hairs, and contrasts strongly with the all-dark legs and abdomen.
+The common name "blonde tarantula" refers to the carapace, which is densely covered in pale hairs, and contrasts strongly with the all-dark legs and abdomen.
 Additionally, these spiders have low toxicity, a long life expectancy, and several offspring.

 Description

 This 3 to 5 in (8 to 13 cm) large bodied, burrowing spider is commonly seen during the summer rainy season in southwestern deserts.
 The female is usually a uniform tan color.
 The male has black legs, a copper-colored cephalothorax and a reddish abdomen.
 The female body length is up to 56 mm, males only reaching 44 mm.
 Their burrows can be as large as 1 to 2 in (25 to 51 mm) in diameter, with some strands of silk across the opening.

 Multiple lectins have been detected in the serum of Aphonopelma chalcodes.
 Simply, lectins are proteins that bind to carbohydrates.
 Research studies illustrate that the lectins within the serum of A. chalcodes have the ability to bind to sialic acid.
 The function of sialic acids is diverse, including contributing significantly to protein folding, neural development, and metabolism.
 However, the implications of the lectins binding to sialic acid must be investigated further.